Stuffed Shishito Peppers

 How To Make Stuffed Shishito Pepper?

-Shishito pepper has more hollow space inside, which makes it great for stuffing.
+Shishito peppers have more hollow space inside, which makes them great for stuffing.

 • Prepping: Preheat the oven to 450 degrees Fahrenheit.
 Wash and clean the peppers.
 Make a slit lengthwise by leaving a quarter inch at the top and bottom of each pepper.

-• Mixing: Add cream cheese, garlic powder, and red pepper flakes to a small mixing bowl and whip until fluffy.
+• Mixing: Add cream cheese, garlic powder, and red pepper flakes to a small mixing bowl, then whisk until fluffy.

-• Stuffing: Using a teaspoon, mix the cream cheese inside the peppers and arrange them in a baking tray.
+• Stuffing: Using a teaspoon, mix the cream cheese into the peppers, then arrange them on a baking tray.

-• Baking: Bake for about 7 minutes or until the peppers start blistering.
+• Baking: Bake for about 7 minutes, or until the peppers start to blister.
 Take it out of the oven.

 ♨️How To Adjust The Heat